• Home

 • News

-• Local universities targeted in ED probe of "antisemitism" (Updated)
+• Local universities targeted in ED probe of "antisemitism" and "DEI" (Updated)

-Local universities targeted in ED probe of "antisemitism" (Updated)
+Local universities targeted in ED probe of "antisemitism" and "DEI" (Updated)

 [Update, Apr.
 11] A group of faculty members at universities on the March 10 list have issued a call to action, "We Must Leverage the Strength of Our Institutions and Stand Together."
 (New URL) It states in part, "These measures are not principally about protecting students and combating discrimination; they are about political control. ... the federal government is using the language of civil rights enforcement as a cover for authoritarian overreach and encroachment, dictating what can be said, studied, and debated in our institutions.
 These measures represent a direct assault on the mission of the university as a space for independent thought, free speech, and democratic engagement. ...
 We ask all sixty institutions under government threat to unite in a coordinated, proactive defense."
 More than 4,500 faculty members at these 60 institutions and others have signed the call to action, which remains open for signature as of this date.